Meelenych/Meelenych/README.md

 👋 Hey there!
-🧑‍💻 I'm Taras Demchenko, a Full Stack Developer from Tremonton, Utah, USA, eager to bring ideas to life.
+🧑‍💻 I'm Taras Demchenko, a Full Stack Developer from Box Elder County, Utah, USA, eager to bring ideas to life.
 💻 With a year in the industry, I specialize in front-end (HTML5, CSS3, JS, React.js) and back-end (Node.js, MongoDB) technologies.
 👥 Proficient in Git and collaborative platforms.
 🦾 I thrive on overcoming challenges and delivering top-notch solutions.